 A three-pair mix of ear and wing tips are provided by 1More, allowing you to assemble a custom fit.
 The oblong silicone sleeve fits with, rather than against, the natural shape of one’s ear canal.
 Unfortunately, the left default sleeve tore at the seam, so be careful when you’re switching things out as the material isn’t very durable: the base portion of an O-hook also ripped upon removal.

-Features of the 1More Music app
+Is the 1More Music app useful?

 Unlike competitors, 1More doesn’t push its free app onto listeners by brandishing the box with Google Play and App Store logos.
 This is for good reason: the app doesn’t do much of anything.
 Its greatest value lies in the firmware update access; otherwise, it offers no benefit beyond what listeners can control directly from the earbuds (e.g. ANC intensity selection).
 I do appreciate how 1More releases updates when necessary, something we’ve seen with the 1More Stylish.
 During testing, our review unit operated on firmware v0.3.23.

 On March 24, 2020, 1More released a firmware update to improve audio quality according to the varying intensities of ANC.
 In order to access this update:

 - Download the 1More Music app from the Apple App Store or Google Play Store

 - Remove both earbuds and connect them to the desired device